bddicken/cs110fall2022website/syllabus/index.md

 ### Prerequisites

-The prerequisite is a C or better in College Algebra or CSc 101.
+The prerequisite is a C or better in College Algebra or CSc 101 or appropriate math placement score.

 ### Instructor & Teaching Staff